 How To Propagate Crassula Falcata

-Small side shoots should appear around the base of the plant.
-Use these side shoots to propagate the plant or grow from seeds.
+Small side shoots or offsets should appear around the base of the plant.
+Use these side shoots or cut the stem to propagate the plant or grow from seeds.

 Leaf cuttings are a possible option, but more difficult.
 To try propagating with leaf cuttings, allow the cuttings to dry overnight and then dip them in root hormone.